mathieubossaert/pl-pyodk/README.md

 # First version of functions that automatically get data from ODK central using a filter
 -> for example from last submission_date known in the database

-Central gives all datas by default.
+[ODK Central](https://docs.getodk.org/central-intro/) gives all datas by default.
-We use ODK every day to collect data that goes and is edited in our own GIS database.
+We use [ODK Collect](https://docs.getodk.org/collect-intro/)every day to collect data that goes and is edited in our own [PostGIS](https://postgis.net) database.
-Each day we download hourly a lot of data that are already consolidated into our GIS.
-It consumes a lot of bandwidth and energy to run, at least too much.
+Each day we download hourly a lot of data that were already consolidated into our GIS.
+A amount of bandwith and energy used to to it is consumed for "nothing".

-Tnaks to [pyODK](https://getodk.github.io/pyodk/) and pl/python We can now ask central for the only data that are not already in our database, so maybe 30 or 40 submissions instead of 5000 ;-)
+Thanks to [pyODK](https://getodk.github.io/pyodk/) and [pl/python](https://www.postgresql.org/docs/current/plpython.html) we can now ask central for the only data that are not already in our database, so maybe 30 or 40 submissions instead of 5000 ;-)

 ## Requirements
 ### pl/python langage installed on you databse
 ```sql
 CREATE OR REPLACE PROCEDURAL LANGUAGE plpython3u;
 ```
-### Install pyodk on the database host
+### Install pyodk library on the database host

 On the database server
 ```sh
 pip install -U pyodk
 ```
 ### Set pyODK config file

 Edit the .template_pyodk_config.toml file and save it as .pyodk_config.toml

 .pyodk_config.toml conf file must exists in Postgresql directory (ie /var/lib/postgresql/)